DanWang1230/DanWang1230.github.io/pages/traffic_sign_classifier.md

 #### 3. Determine how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.

 The code for making predictions on my final model is located in the last two cells of the notebook.
+For each of the new images, I printed out the model's softmax probabilities to show the certainty of the model's predictions (limit the output to the top 5 probabilities for each image). `tf.nn.top_k` is helpful here. `tf.nn.top_k` returns the values and indices (class ids) of the top k predictions.
+So if k=3, for each sign, it'll return the 3 largest probabilities (out of 43) and the correspoding class ids.

 For the first image, the model is 100% sure that this is a traffic signal(probability of 1), and the image indeed is a traffic signal.
 And the other four softmax probabilities are close to 0.
 It is also the case for the other four new images I obtained from the web.

+---

 ### Discussion

+* Pay attention to model underfitting and overfitting.
+Validataion set is used to check underfitting and overfitting.
+In this project, I used dropout method to reduce overfitting.
+There are many other methods as well, such as the L2 regularization.

-CNN in machine learning is very good at image classification problems.
+* CNN in machine learning is very good at image classification problems.
 This is more and more proven to be true in different applications.
 Compared with conventional computer vision methods, CNN shows its better adaptability and performance.
 Besides the LeNet-5 used in this project, other CNN architectures are worth trying for different tasks.